The shots endlessly hit off the mark. Players appeared more intent to go one-on-one than pass the ball. They moved nearly in slow motion.

 “We’re not playing well so that’s what’s supposed to happen,” Clarkson said.
 “Coach is going to put guys on the floor that can win the game.”

 The Lakers (14-55) still did not win the game.
-But the tactic surprised no one.
+Yet, the tactic surprised no one.

 “If you have a group out there that’s rolling,” said rookie forward Larry Nance Jr., “Why take the momentum away?”

 Instead, the Suns took the momentum away when guard Brandon Knight made a 14-foot jumper for a 91-88 lead with 30 seconds left.
-But before that, the Lakers went on a 9-0 run by converting on plays stemmed from fluid ball movement and spacing.
+Before that, though, the Lakers went on a 9-0 run by converting on plays stemmed from fluid ball movement and spacing.